wikihouse/viewer-experiments/display-wikihouse-studio2/readme.md

 	* Will eventually display link to spec clause, IFC, BofM etc
 * Background is three circular gradients with random colors
 * Slide-out menu enables basic operation on mobile device
+* Loading progress indicates how many bytes have been loaded

 ### Road Map